AHRQ-CDS/CQL-Testing-Framework/README.md

 ## The test/cases/*.yaml Files

 CQL Testing Framework tests are written as files in the YAML format.
-See the full documentation for creating YAML test cases as [CREATING-TEST-CASES.md](CREATING-TEST-CASES.md).
+See the full documentation for creating YAML test cases at [CREATING-TEST-CASES.md](CREATING-TEST-CASES.md).

 ## Running the CQL Tests